stitchfix/pwwka/README.md

 ```

 ### Error Handling

 This method accepts several strategies for handling errors, pass in using the `on_error` parameter:

   * `:raise`: Log the error and raise the exception received from Bunny. (default strategy)
   * `:ignore`: Log the error and return false.
   * `:resque`: Log the error and return false.
-Also, enqueue a job with Resque
-    to send the message.
-See `send_message_async` below.
+Also, enqueue a job with Resque to send the message.
+See `send_message_async` below. **Note, this doesn't guarantee the message will actually be sent—it just guarantees an attempt is made to queue a Resque job [which could fail]**

 ### Delayed Messages
 You might want to delay sending a message (for example, if you have just created a database